adrienne-shum/adrienne-shum.github.io/_posts/2020-01-04-adrienne-shum.md

 ---
 layout: post
-title: "Does an insecure attachment doom us to a life of poor mental health?"
+title: "Does insecure attachment increase our risk of poor mental health?"
 date: 2020-01-04
 ---